Nathan Green Gordon

 Nathan Green Gordon (September 4, 1916 – September 8, 2008) was an American lawyer, politician, and decorated naval aviator.
-A Democrat, he served as the tenth Lieutenant Governor of Arkansas for ten terms, from 1947 to 1967.
+A Democrat, he served as the tenth lieutenant governor of Arkansas for ten terms, from 1947 to 1967.
 As a United States Navy officer in World War II, he received the U.S. military's highest decoration—the Medal of Honor—for rescuing the crews of several downed airplanes.

 Biography

 Gordon was born in Morrilton, the seat of Conway County in central Arkansas, to Edward Gordon and the former Ada Ruth Bearden.
-After attending Morrilton public schools through the 10th grade, he graduated from Columbia Military Academy, in Columbia, Tennessee, in 1933, where he was salutatorian.
+After attending Morrilton public schools through the 10th grade, he graduated from Columbia Military Academy in Columbia, Tennessee, in 1933, where he was salutatorian.
 Gordon then went on to college at Arkansas Polytechnic College in Russellville.
-While enrolled in Arkansas Polytechnical College, he enlisted in Battery D, 206th Coast Artillery, Arkansas Army National Guard.
-Following graduation, he attend law school at the University of Arkansas in Fayetteville.
-While attending law school Gordon joined Sigma Nu Fraternity and served as chapter president.
+While enrolled in Arkansas Polytechnic College, he enlisted in Battery D, 206th Coast Artillery, Arkansas Army National Guard.
+Following graduation, he attended law school at the University of Arkansas in Fayetteville.
+While attending law school Gordon joined Sigma Nu fraternity and served as chapter president.
 He graduated with a Juris Doctor degree in 1939.

 Gordon practiced law in his hometown of Morrilton before joining the Navy in May 1941.
-After qualifying as a naval aviator, he was sent to the southwest Pacific Ocean, where he would serve more than two years.
+After qualifying as a naval aviator, he was sent to the Southwest Pacific Ocean, where he would serve for more than two years.
 He joined Patrol Squadron 34, nicknamed the "Black Cats", a PBY Catalina patrol and rescue squadron based at Samarai Advanced Seaplane Base in Milne Bay, New Guinea.